alqin91/Springboard/README.md

 # Predicting Volcanic Eruptions

-*What if scientists could anticipate and predicgt volcanic eruptions as simple as predicting weather?
+*What if scientists could anticipate and predict volcanic eruptions as simple as predicting weather?
 This would be a huge impact on people living near volcanoes and can potentially save millions of lives all over the world.
 If scientists could accurately predict a volcano's next eruption, people can evacuate much faster and more prepared, thus limiting damage.

 ## Data